zbyte64/real-world-graphql-with-django/README.md

 Define a custom `Field` to be used by our Query

-* For use at the top-level of the graph only, do not use inside a `DjangoObjectType`
+* Replaces `DjangoFilterConnectionField` in our Query object, do not use inside `DjangoObjectType`
 * graphene-django-optimizer to optimize queries across relationships
-* define your own auth check function
 * `Field.get_resolver` returns a callable which later receives a request as `info.context`
-* Copy/inherit functionality from `DjangoFilterConnectionField`
+* call custom auth_check inside resolver
+* Repeat for `DjangoObjectField` for securing single object lookups

 ```python